-Discover has added a new member of the ‘it’ family — the Discover it® Miles, an alternative to the issuer’s existing cash-back cards (which offer 5 percent back or 2 percent back, depending on the card you have).
-So does this new addition outshine its older siblings (and similar cards on the market)?
+The youngest member of the ‘it’ family — the Discover it® Miles — is an alternative to the issuer’s cash-back cards (which offer 5 percent back or 2 percent back, depending on the card you have).
+So does the it Miles outshine its older siblings (and similar cards on the market)?
 Read on so you can decide for yourself.

 Here’s a run-down of the card’s defining features:

 - 1.5 miles per dollar spent: Remember, these are generic miles you’ll cash in for statement credits – not miles tied to a specific airline.